leenabhavnani/GCPChallenge-GSP345/task_6.md

 terraform apply
 ```

-3.Navigate to the instances module and update the configuration resources to connect tf-instance-1 to subnet-01 and tf-instance-2 to subnet-02.
+3. Navigate to the instances module and update the configuration resources to connect tf-instance-1 to subnet-01 and tf-instance-2 to subnet-02.

 **Steps** -